-4 Step 1 × Step 2 × Create a project Creates a SmartPLS project.
-Please enter the path to a file which contains indicator data.
-The file will be copied to the workspace.
-Project name: Import indicator data.
-File nam Currently SmartPLS supports the import of comma-separated-value (CSV) files.
-The file should contain indicator names in its first line. - < Back Next > Finish Cancel < Back Next > Einish Cance el
+4 Step 1 × 🝕 Step 2 × Create a project Creates a SmartPLS proj ect.
+Please ent workspac er the path to a file which contains indicator data.
+The file will be copied to the 1 Project name: Import indicator data.
+2 File nam Currently SmartPLS supports the import of comma-separated-value (CSV) files.
+The file should contain indicator names in its first line. < Back Next > Finish Cancel < Back Next> Einish Cance el